blester125/word-vectors/README.rst

 Writing
 -------

-Writing similarly has a main :py:func:`word_vectors.write.write` function that dispatches on the :py:attr:`word_vectors.FileType` argument and there are format specific writers if you want to use those instead.
+Writing similarly has a main ``word_vectors.write.write`` function that dispatches on the ``word_vectors.FileType`` argument and there are format specific writers if you want to use those instead.

 .. code:: python